Buyers Duty of Due Diligence

 Key Parts of the Due Diligence Process

-Here are some of the critical things you should do during the due diligence period:
+Here are some of the critical things you should consider as part of your due diligence.

 1. Hire a Professional Home Inspector